-58 Meetings of Committee
+Meetings of Committee

-- (1) The Committee must meet at least 4 times in each year at the dates, times and places determined by the Committee. - (2) The date, time and place of the first committee meeting must be determined by the members of the Committee as soon as practicable after the annual general meeting of the Association at which the members of the Committee were elected. - (3) Special committee meetings may be convened by the President or by any 4 members of the Committee.
+- The Committee must meet at least 4 times in each year at the dates, times and places determined by the Committee. - The date, time and place of the first committee meeting must be determined by the members of the Committee as soon as practicable after the annual general meeting of the Association at which the members of the Committee were elected. - Special committee meetings may be convened by the President or by any 4 members of the Committee.

-59 Notice of meetings
+Notice of meetings

-- (1) Notice of each committee meeting must be given to each committee member no later than 7 days before the date of the meeting. - (2) Notice may be given of more than one committee meeting at the same time. - (3) The notice must state the date, time and place of the meeting. - (4) If a special committee meeting is convened, the notice must include the general nature of the business to be conducted. - (5) The only business that may be conducted at the meeting is the business for which the meeting is convened.
+- Notice of each committee meeting must be given to each committee member no later than 7 days before the date of the meeting. - Notice may be given of more than one committee meeting at the same time. - The notice must state the date, time and place of the meeting. - If a special committee meeting is convened, the notice must include the general nature of the business to be conducted. - The only business that may be conducted at the meeting is the business for which the meeting is convened.

-60 Urgent meetings
+Urgent meetings

-- (1) In cases of urgency, a meeting can be held without notice being given in accordance with rule 59 provided that as much notice as practicable is given to each committee member by the quickest means practicable. - (2) Any resolution made at the meeting must be passed by an absolute majority of the Committee. - (3) The only business that may be conducted at an urgent meeting is the business for which the meeting is convened.
+- In cases of urgency, a meeting can be held without notice being given in accordance with rule 56 provided that as much notice as practicable is given to each committee member by the quickest means practicable. - Any resolution made at the meeting must be passed by an absolute majority of the Committee. - The only business that may be conducted at an urgent meeting is the business for which the meeting is convened.

-61 Procedure and order of business
+Procedure and order of business

-- (1) The procedure to be followed at a meeting of a Committee must be determined from time to time by the Committee. - (2) The order of business may be determined by the members present at the meeting.
+- The procedure to be followed at a meeting of a Committee must be determined from time to time by the Committee. - The order of business may be determined by the members present at the meeting.

-62 Use of technology
+Use of technology

-- (1) A committee member who is not physically present at a committee meeting may participate in the meeting by the use of technology that allows that committee member and the committee members present at the meeting to clearly and simultaneously communicate with each other. - (2) For the purposes of this Part, a committee member participating in a committee meeting as permitted under subrule (1) is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.
+- A committee member who is not physically present at a committee meeting may participate in the meeting by the use of technology that allows that committee member and the committee members present at the meeting to clearly and simultaneously communicate with each other. - For the purposes of this Part, a committee member participating in a committee meeting as permitted under subrule (1) is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.

-63 Quorum
+Quorum

-- (1) No business may be conducted at a Committee meeting unless a quorum is present. - (2) The quorum for a committee meeting is the presence (in person or as allowed under rule 62) of a majority of the committee members holding office. - (3) If a quorum is not present within 30 minutes after the notified commencement time of a committee meeting- - (a) in the case of a special meeting-the meeting lapses; - (b) in any other case-the meeting must be adjourned to a date no later than 14 days after the adjournment and notice of the time, date and place to which the meeting is adjourned must be given in accordance with rule 59.
+- No business may be conducted at a Committee meeting unless a quorum is present. - The quorum for a committee meeting is the presence (in person or as allowed under rule

+59) of most of the committee members holding office.

+- If a quorum is not present within 30 minutes after the notified commencement time of a committee meeting- - in the case of a special meeting-the meeting lapses. - in any other case-the meeting must be adjourned to a date no later than 14 days after the adjournment and notice of the time, date and place to which the meeting is adjourned must be given in accordance with rule 56.

-64 Voting
+Voting

-- (1) On any question arising at a committee meeting, each committee member present at the meeting has one vote. - (2) A motion is carried if a majority of committee members present at the meeting vote in favour of the motion. - (3) Subrule (2) does not apply to any motion or question which is required by these Rules to be passed by an absolute majority of the Committee. - (4) If votes are divided equally on a question, the Chairperson of the meeting has a second or casting vote. - (5) Voting by proxy is not permitted.
+- On any question arising at a committee meeting, each committee member present at the meeting has one vote. - A motion is carried if most committee members present at the meeting vote in favour of the motion. - Subrule (2) does not apply to any motion or question which is required by this Constitution to be passed by an absolute majority of the Committee. - If votes are divided equally on a question, the Chairperson of the meeting has a second or casting vote. - Voting by proxy is not permitted.

-65 Conflict of interest
+Conflict of interest